-A friend introduced us to Diogo at Torre do Frade to arrange an afternoon drinking Alentejo wines and eating lunch outside of Lisbon.
+A friend introduced us to Diogo at Torre do Frade to arrange an afternoon drinking Alentejo wines and eating lunch outside of Lisbon, Portugal.
 Considering Alentejo is almost two hours from Lisbon, we did not think it would be a good idea to drive back to Lisbon in order to catch our morning flight.
 In fact, we were warned not to drive back.
 Diogo said he had a friend who had a place we could stay for the night, in exchange for coverage in a blog post.
 That is how we found our way to Torre de Palma.

 From what I could figure out, the area we were headed was pretty tiny, a little rural, and we had no idea what to expect.
-I imagined that my mention of Torre de Palma would almost be in a footnote to my post about tasting Diogo’s wines, something along the lines of “drunk and happy we crashed at Torre de Palma, just down the road.”
+I imagined that my mention of Torre de Palma would almost be in a footnote to my post about tasting Diogo’s wine tasting, something along the lines of “drunk and happy we crashed at Torre de Palma, just down the road.”

 In fact, when lunch finished around 5pm, which seemed to be a trend for our Portuguese lunches, Eric suggested we just drive back to Lisbon.
 But, I did not want to have to find a place in Lisbon last minute, for just one night.
 Besides, Diogo’s friend was expecting us.
 I suggested we just suck it up and stay at Torre de Palma.